MiningMyBusiness/surgical-information-assistant/README.md

 The Surgical Information Assistant uses a sophisticated retrieval process to provide accurate and relevant information:
 1. Decompose: The user's query is analyzed and processed to extract sub-questions.
 2. Retrieve: Each sub-question is used to search a pre-built FAISS (Facebook AI Similarity Search) index.
 This index contains vector representations of the Vanderbilt University Open Manual of Surgery content, allowing for fast and efficient similarity-based retrieval.
 An LLM attemps to answer each sub-question with the associated context that is retrieved from the text index.
 3. Synthesize: An LLM then attempts to answer the original question based on each sub-question and it's answer.
 If it cannot, then it generates new sub-questions for retrieval (go back to Step 2).
-If it can, then it generates an answer and some follow-up questions.
+If it can answer the original question, then it generates an answer and some follow-up questions.
 4. If Steps 2 and 3 have been repeated 3 times, then the system stops and moves on to using Wikipedia.

 ### Wikipedia as Backup